mhapich/mhapich.github.io/README.md

 <img src="Assests/Images/parent_co.PNG" width="800">

+<br><br>

 # Project 2: Student Data with Math Test Score Predictions
 ## [End to End CI/CD Machine Learning Project](https://github.com/mhapich/CICDnewProject.git)
-- This was the project I used to learn to build a modular project, complete with a Flask app, and modules for data ingestion, data transformation, and model training.
+- This was the project I used to learn modular coding, complete with a Flask app, and modules for data ingestion, data transformation, and model training.
 - The application can be deployed using continuous integration and continuous deployment pipelines in AWS cloud
 - The machine learning app can also be deployed using Github Actions with Azure App Service

 <img src="Assests/Images/flaskAppStudentPreds.png" width="800">
+<br><br>

 # Project 3: Python to Tableau - Stock Market Prices
 ## [Stock Market Data and Dashboard](https://github.com/mhapich/nasdaq.git)